MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ## 3. Intercept requests

 Dev Proxy will intercept requests made to known URLs from any application on your machine.
-When a request is detected, Dev Proxy will either pass the request through to the API (take no action), or return a response.
+When a request is detected, Dev Proxy passes the request through to the API (take no action), or return a response.

 - Send a request to the JSON Placeholder API from the command line and switch back to the proxy process to view the output.